Tyrannosaurus Chicken |

 Cooper-Young arts district and later, opened for the

 Rolling Stones at

-their massive outdoor Hyde Park concert in London, England on 7/13/13.
+their massive Hyde Park concert in London, England.
+After appearances on both the

 Diane Steinberg-Lewis the princess of Memphis musical royalty (remember her as "Lucy"

 from the Sgt.
 Pepper's movie?).
 Please include her in your prayers--she just had knee replacement surgery in California this week.